microsoft/azure-shortcuts-for-java/README.md

 Many of the samples rely on credentials files in the **root of the project**:

-* for the **"Classic" ASM-based APIs**, use a *"my.publishsettings"* file.
-This is the classic Publish-Settings file from Azure.

-* for the **"Resource" ARM-based APIs**, you can use the very experimental *"my.authfile"* format containing all the inputs needed by the Azure Active Directory authentication and relying on you setting up a **service principal** for your app.
+For the **"Resource" ARM-based APIs** specifically, you can use the very experimental *"my.authfile"* format containing all the inputs needed by the Azure Active Directory authentication and relying on you setting up a **service principal** for your app.

 Further simplification of the authentication process is a subject of active investigation, but for now you can create the file manually, as per the [Authentication](#creating-an-authenticated-client) section.